omgnetwork/ios-sdk/documentation/client.md

   - `allowAmountOverride`: (optional) Allow or not the consumer to override the amount specified in the request.
 This needs to be true if the amount is not specified
   > Note that if `amount` is nil and `allowAmountOverride` is false the init will fail and return `nil`.

+  - `consumptionIntervalDuration`: The duration (in milliseconds) during which the `maxConsumptionsPerInterval` and  `maxConsumptionsPerIntervalPerUser` attributes take effect.
+  - `maxConsumptionsPerInterval`: The total number of times the request can be consumed in the defined interval (like 3 times every 24 hours)
+  - `maxConsumptionsPerIntervalPerUser`: The total number of times one unique user can consume the request (like once every 24 hours)
   - `maxConsumptionsPerUser`: The maximum number of consumptions allowed per unique user
   - `metadata`: Additional metadata embedded with the request
   - `encryptedMetadata`: Additional encrypted metadata embedded with the request